Secureworks | Master Servises Agreement France

-9.2.3 SecureWorks’ total liability (whether in contract, tort (including negligence), breach of statutory duty, or otherwise) for all claims arising out of or in connection with any Service Document in any year beginning on the commencement date of such Service Document (and each anniversary thereof) (“Contract Year”) shall not exceed the aggregate of (a) fees paid and payable by the Customer for Services under such Service Document already performed in the relevant Contract Year, and (b) any fees that would have become payable by the Customer for Services not yet performed under such Service Document in the relevant Contract Year.
+9.2.2 Except as provided in Section 9.2.4(a), the Secureworks Parties’ and Customer’s respective total liability (whether in contract, tort (including negligence), breach of statutory duty, or otherwise) for all claims arising out of or in connection with any Service Document in any year beginning on the commencement date of such Service Document (and each anniversary thereof) (“Contract Year”) shall not exceed the aggregate of (a) fees paid and payable by the Customer for Services under such Service Document already performed in the relevant Contract Year, and (b) any fees that would have become payable by the Customer for Services not yet performed under such Service Document in the relevant Contract Year.

 10. Data Privacy.

-11.1 SecureWorks shall indemnify Customer and Customer Affiliates from and against all claims, demands, actions, losses, expenses, liabilities, judgments, settlements, damages and costs (including all interest, penalties and legal and other professional costs and expenses) (“Claim(s)”) incurred by Customer arising out of or in connection with any third party claim that SecureWorks branded Products and / or Services (excluding open source software incorporated within them) prepared or produced by SecureWorks and delivered pursuant to this MSA infringe that third party’s IP rights enforceable in France(“IPR Claim”).
+11.1 As used in this Section 11, “Indemnified Parties” shall mean, in the case of Secureworks, Secureworks, its Affiliates and subcontractors, and each their respective directors, officers, employees, contractors and agents and in the case of Customer, Customer, its Affiliates, and each of their respective directors, officers, employees, contractors and agents.
+Secureworks shall indemnify the Customer Indemnified Parties from and against all claims, demands, actions, losses, expenses, liabilities, judgments, settlements, damages and costs (including all interest, penalties and legal and other professional costs and expenses) (“Claim(s)”) incurred by the Customer Indemnified Parties arising out of or in connection with any third party claim that Secureworks branded Products and / or Customer Reports and/or Services (excluding open source software incorporated within them) prepared or produced by Secureworks and delivered pursuant to this MSA infringe that third party’s IP rights enforceable in the country(ies) in which the Products, Services or any Customer Reports are performed or prepared for Customer by Secureworks (“IPR Claim”).

-11.3 Customer shall: (a) promptly notify SecureWorks in writing of any IPR Claim or the likelihood of any such IPR Claim; (b) provide SecureWorks with the sole right to control the defence and disposition of the IPR Claim; and (c) not use SecureWorks’ name in connection with any IPR Claim without SecureWorks’ prior written consent.
-SecureWorks shall not be liable for any IPR Claim to the extent that it arises from any matter set out in Section 9.1.1 (a) to (f).
+11.3 Customer shall: (a) promptly notify Secureworks in writing of any IPR Claim or the likelihood of any such IPR Claim; (b) provide Secureworks with the sole right to control the defence and disposition of the IPR Claim; and (c) not use Secureworks’ name in connection with any IPR Claim without Secureworks’ prior written consent.
+Secureworks shall not be liable for any IPR Claim to the extent that it arises from any matter set out in Section 9.1.1 (a) to (f).

 11.4 Sections 11.1 and 11.2 set out the sole and exclusive remedies for any IPR Claim.

-11.8 In respect of any Claim under the indemnities set out in this Section 11, the relevant party shall: (a) mitigate any loss or damage arising from such Claim; (b) provide reasonable cooperation to the other party in the defence of such Claim; and (c) not settle or compromise any indemnity claim or make any admission of liability without the other’s prior written consent.
+11.6 In respect of any Claim under the indemnities set out in this Section 11, the relevant party shall: (a) mitigate any loss or damage arising from such Claim; (b) provide reasonable cooperation to the other party in the defence of such Claim; and (c) not settle or compromise any indemnity claim or make any admission of liability without the other’s prior written consent.